 Programs like these promise a workforce well prepared to meet the demands of any business from manufacturing and distribution and food production industries to tourism, retail, and others that directly serve consumers.
 For example, Gadsden Technical Institute has earned national recognition for its welding and small engine programs.

-Just click on the links to see how our schools, adult education programs, and institutions of higher learning are keeping that promise to businesses that choose Gadsden County.
+Please click on the links below to see how our schools, adult education programs, and institutions of higher learning are keeping that promise to businesses that choose Gadsden County.